nikkehtine/firestarter/README.md

 ## Tweaks

+### Privacy
+-   Disable telemetry and data collection
+-   Disable experiments
+-   Disable some APIs used for tracking/fingerprinting (that don't break websites or functionality)

+### Decluttering/debloating
+-   Disable AI features
+-   Disable Mozilla self-promo (Mozilla VPN)
+-   Disable ads (Firefox Suggest, sponsored links)
+-   Disable first-run popups

 ### UI
--   The tab close button is hidden by default and visible on hover
+-   Hide the tab close button and show it on hover
     -   You can enable always showing the close button on active tabs
--   The left side separator on the tab bar has been removed
+-   Remove the left side separator on the tab bar
--   The extra padding on the left on unmaximized windows is gone
+-   Remove extra padding on the left on unmaximized windows

+### Extras
+-   Enable more natural smooth scrolling
+-   Show full URLs in the address bar
+-   Enable smoother font rendering on Windows

 ## Screenshots